-After a couple of months of relative silence of deaths of truly prominent people, today we sadly note the death of one of rock music's giants, Chuck Berry.
+After a couple of months of relative silence of deaths of truly prominent people, today we sadly note the death of one of rock music's greats, Chuck Berry.
 He was one of the first inductees of the Rock 'n' Roll Hall of Fame, and his songs and guitar work influenced generations of musicians.

 He was truly a giant in the field of music even though he did get plagued with some scandals, including getting into trouble with transporting a young girl across state lines, violating the Mann Act, and got into trouble supposedly filming women and girls in restrooms of some enterprise that he owned.